vadim0x60/cibi/README.md

 ```
 env: MountainCarContinuous-v0
-num-sprints: 100000
 team: 0
 ```

 "Team 0" means generating programs with one LSTM.
 In the future, more configurations will be available including genetic programming.
-In this case, 400000 (`4*num_sprints`) programs will be written since our batch size is 4.

 An example that specifies everything that can be specified:

 ```
 env: MountainCarContinuous-v0
-num-sprints: 100000
+max-sprints: 1000000
+max-sprints-without-improvement: 10000
 team: 0
 allowed-commands: "@><^+-[].,!~01234"
 seed: mcc0.txt